 All the spectra showed a similar structure, although the chitin from insect showed a different shape of the characteristic peaks.
 Those differences can be attributed to a different structure of the chitin fibrils but also to the different extraction and purification methods and to the different acetylation degree.

 Chitin from adult (CHITI-A) was bleached to obtain an alternative purified version with a less intense coloration (CHITI-AB).
 Then, chitosan was obtained from deacetylation of chitin from adult insects.
-Bleached (CHITO-A) and unbleached (CHITO-AB) versions were analysed by ATR-IR to evaluate their acetylation degree through the comparison of RAC values.
+Bleached (CHITO-AB) and unbleached (CHITO-A) versions were analyzed by ATR-IR to evaluate their acetylation degree through the comparison of RAC values.
 A higher value or RAC represents a higher acetylation degree of chitosan, so it indicates that the deacetylation was less effective.

 Table 1: Areas calculated by ATR spectra and corresponding RAC values